ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/tiles/enable-catalog-lite-services/README.md

-# IBM GSI Sandbox Private Catalog Tiles in IBM Cloud
+# Catalog with Lite Services

+This tile will create a private catalog with just the Lite (free) plan services.
+This enables an account administrator to manage and reduce catalog spend.

-## Run Tile - "Enterprise Lite Catalog"
+## Private Catalog with Lite Service